HrishikeshP-01/DataVisualization_Essentials/README.md

 - A good narrative captivates audiences
 - Images shown during the narrative should be aligned with the narrative so that the audience can relate to them easily
 - Adjust tone & delivery based on the intended audience

+## Image vs. text
+We process all data from an image at the same time.
+We process text linearly.
+Images are more engaging & complements narratives, is easier for audience to relate to.

+**Reify data** – take abstract concept represented by data & make it tangible using pictures, icons words etc.